rodbv/django-todo-react/README.md

   On Your Network:  http://192.168.0.167:3000

 Note that the development build is not optimized.
-To create a production build, use yarn build.
+To create a production build, use npm build.
 ```

-You will see a page with React's default "Welcome" page, and also a string `{ leads: []}` which is the list of Leads in our database, which is currently empty.
-To wrap it up, let's add an item using the API provided from Django Rest Framework

 ### 3. Adding an item using the API